VWB/VSF in Ukraine

-Over the past year, Veterinarians Without Borders/Vétérinaires Sans Frontières Canada (VWB/VSF) established long-term partnerships with three local animal welfare organizations in Ukraine.
+Since the beginning of the war in 2022, Veterinarians Without Borders/Vétérinaires Sans Frontières Canada (VWB/VSF) established long-term partnerships with local animal welfare organizations in Ukraine.
 These partnerships are focused on ensuring the delivery of pet food and medicine, providing preventative veterinary care (spay/neuter programs, vaccinations, and parasite treatments), and offering online veterinary services.

 This support targets war-affected shelters and households, including internally displaced families, families who have lost their homes, and those who care for animals in volunteer and home boarding situations.